techcultivation/docs/overview.md

 foundations or for EU grants) and will also spearhead our own funding initiatives.
 The donor management platform will facilitate tax-deductible donations to all projects under our roof using various means such as bank transfer, Paypal, or Bitcoin.
-We will take care of all matters accounting, and in cooperation with the projects provide the necessary documentation for donors.
+We take care of all matters accounting, and in cooperation with the projects provide the necessary documentation for donors.
 This includes the processing of larger grants, including the management of (restricted) funds, the joint